jeanettesa/ctf-writeups/2020/DarkCTF/linux_starter/linux_starter.md

 (...)
 ```

-Didn't find any interesting configuration, just the default, but the `HISTCONTROL` parameter made me look for the flag using the history command: \
+Didn't find any interesting configuration, just the default, but the `HISTCONTROL` parameter in `.bashrc` made me think that maybe we can find something interesting
+using the history command:

 ![](./history_scaled.png)

-Turns out that `/home/wolfie/imp/flag.txt` contains the flag: \
+Turns out that `/home/wolfie/imp/flag.txt` contains the flag:

 ![](./flag_scaled.png)